 Holding hands with someone you love in public may seem like a carefree display of affection, but for people in same sex relationships it is still a risky thing to do.

-Despite progress in our attitudes to gay partnerships, the findings of Enduring Love?, our two-year study into how modern couples maintain relationships, suggest that some among the Lesbian, Gay, Bisexual and Queer (LGBQ) community still fear reprisals that prevent them from giving this outward sign of affection.
+Despite progress in our attitudes to gay partnerships, the findings of Enduring Love?, our two-year study into how modern couples maintain relationships, suggest that some among the Lesbian, Gay, Bisexual, Transgender and Questioning+ (representing other sexual identities) (LGBTQ+) community still fear reprisals that prevent them from giving this outward sign of affection.

 The 2013 Natsal (National Survey of Sexual Attitudes and Lifestyles) and 2008 British Social Attitudes surveys show increasing social tolerance of lesbian and gay lifestyles in Britain and greater sexual experimentation among women and young queer couples.
-Same sex marriage is being legalised this year.
+Same sex marriage was legalised in 2014.
 While homophobia is still a live issue, it may still come as a surprise that some gay couples are still disinclined or afraid to hold hands while walking among the wider public.

 Despite this our study found that same sex couples and child-free couples reported being among the happiest in their relationship.
-Our study included a large survey of about 5000 people (around 12% of whom where LGBQ) and in depth interviews with 50 couples (70% heterosexual, 30% LGBQ), where we discussed relationships, hopes and fears.
+Our study included a large survey of about 5000 people (around 12% of whom were LGBTQ+) and in depth interviews with 50 couples (70% heterosexual, 30% LGBTQ+), where we discussed relationships, hopes and fears.

 Of course, same sex couples weren’t the only ones who were happy.
 The face-to-face interviews revealed that the older heterosexual couples and those who were in a second long-term relationship were often more inclined to reflect on how their relationship was working.
 Rather than writing off past relationships as a mistake or failure, couples were able to draw on lessons learned to enrich their lives today.